51x/mindmaps/README.md

 # mindmaps
 mindmaps is a prototype of an HTML5 based mind mapping application.
 It lets you create neat looking mind maps in the browser.

+Host it yourself: copy the "hostable" folder to your web server and configure appcache as written below.

 ## HTML5 goodness
 - Written entirely in JavaScript
 - 100% offline capable thanks to ApplicationCache